Quick Sewing Tip: Add Goldwork Dove Appliques to Red Stoles for Pentecost

 We also offer a wide selection of other Dove Appliques for use on church vestments and altar hangings.
 There are doves made with bullion goldwork threads, Cloth of Silver Doves, Doves with Cloth of Gold and Silver, and embroidered doves.
 The larger Cloth of Silver and Gold doves would fit perfectly on the Y orphreys of a chasuble or on a superfrontal.

-We hope you might enjoy and find these Pentecost Doves and Goldwork threads useful for your upcoming projects for Pentecost Sunday.
+We hope you enjoy and find these Pentecost Doves and Goldwork threads useful for your upcoming projects for Pentecost Sunday.
 Please share your ideas and photos of the projects you create with these wonderful items for your Pentecost church vestments.

 Soli Deo Gloria